LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 __backward__ in time, with the youngest sample time being 0.0).

-In order to check if you have set the sample times correctly, click the graphical component `taxa` and check the column `Age`.
+In order to check if you have set the sample times correctly, click the graphical component `taxa` and check the column __Age__.
-The most recent sequences (i.e., from 2002 and that end with `s102`) should have an `Age` of 0.0, while all other tips should be > 0.0.
+The most recent sequences (i.e., from 2002 and that end with `s102`) should have an age of 0.0, while all other tips should be > 0.0.

 Then we must parse the molecular alignments, which we do when initializing variable `D`.